 Divorcees were second class citizens and grown children of divorce were suspect.
 Gay people have no place at the table.
 Home school is promoted to advocate separation from sinful society.
 And, now, most troubling, church discipline is to be administered from the pastor down in the church.

 The top down church discipline means that the pastor doles out discipline he sees fit in a tight chain-of-command over the elders, the elders over the church members … the husband over the wives.
-In essence, the Reformed Baptist Church of America attempted to create a male dominated plantation style of leadership, where any dissent was met with threat of shunning and possibly corporal punishment.
+In essence, this church attempted to create a male dominated plantation style of leadership, where any dissent was met with threat of shunning and possibly corporal punishment.

 Your assignment is to visit a local church of your choice.
 Begin with the website.
 Visiting the church: Where are the women in leadership?
 The people of color?
 Are gay people welcome?
 Divorced people?
 Does their doctrinal statement read like a multi-paged single spaced Manifesto?
-A sample “Manifesto” copied below is one of three “Affirmations” from one of the Reformed Baptist Church websites which serves as church “twin language” relaying that the church holds to the similar code of “submission, allegiance, and protection.”
+A sample “Manifesto” copied below is one of three “Affirmations” from a church website which serves as church “twin language” relaying that the church holds to the similar code of “submission, allegiance, and protection.”
 In particular, these like-minded groups hold that women need men to protect them from their own life choices and decisions.
 Male control of finances can limit life choices such enrolling in a college course, clothing and beauty purchases, selection of friends, and education of children.
 It’s hard to escape when you can’t buy shoes for the journey.
 Children, likewise, fall under the same “discipline and protection.”
-Buzzwords I highlighted in red from the Reformed Baptist website post below: allegiance, we have nothing good in ourselves, controlled, vulnerable, we submit, through the roles he has called us, we seek our own good when we seek the good of the body, protection and guidance, respective roles, God’s sovereign will, honor and obey, we submit.
+Buzzwords I highlighted in red: allegiance, we have nothing good in ourselves, controlled, vulnerable, we submit, through the roles he has called us, we seek our own good when we seek the good of the body, protection and guidance, respective roles, God’s sovereign will, honor and obey, we submit.